 Read More: Best Movie Lines of All Time

 3. Django Unchained (2012)

 Oh, now.
-This one is not your quintessential drama where the colored folk suffer silence and wait out the struggle.
+This one is not your quintessential drama where Black people suffer in silence and wait out the struggle.
 No, sir.
-This is the one where the colored folk blow the brains out of their apparent masters with a .22 magnum shotgun.
+This is the one where they blow the brains out of their apparent masters with a .22 magnum shotgun.
 Quentin Tarantino’s action-filled drama is a gory-fest of the human body reduced to stinking and disgusting pieces of meat.
 The story follows Django, who is unchained and set free by a humble-liberal German dentist, Dr. Schultz.
 On the latter’s offer to join him in his crusade to kill bad white men, Django’s life gets a new direction and purpose: to reunite with Broomhilda.
-When they find her, they’ve to deal with a paranoid plantation owner, who takes a liking to Django.
-Without over-dramatizing, and weaving the fabrics of style with the story through utmost dexterity, Tarantino once again mesmerizes.
+When they find her, they’ve to deal with a paranoid plantation owner who takes a liking to Django.
+Without over-dramatizing and weaving the fabrics of style with the story through utmost dexterity, Tarantino once again mesmerizes.

 Read More: Best Character Driven Movies of All Time

 Mmm.
 This one.
 I literally short fall of words whenever I mention ‘Lincoln’ in my breath.
 Apart from Abraham Lincoln being my idol, Daniel Day-Lewis is my favorite actor.
 Spielberg’s brilliant film about the divided Congress on the President’s historic emancipation proclamation is more than what meets the eyes.
 Centering on Lincoln and his disturbing visions of the drifting war, the film traces the whole political digression that emerged out of the amendment.
 ‘Lincoln’ is a different breed of a film, with its rich writing and perfect direction being complimented by a soulful background score.
 One of the very best!